 When to see Sunflower Fields in Ohio

 Sunflowers in Ohio tend to bloom late summer/early fall.
-August and September are the months to look out for.
+August and September are the months to look out for, but can be as early as July in some sunflower farms or as late as October..
 The blooms tend to last about three weeks.
 The exact dates vary each year.

 The best way to keep up to date with when Ohio sunflower fields will be blooming is to check the websites of the various farms and follow their facebook pages.
 Many sell their tickets ahead of time – particularly those that do events like a sunflower festival – so make sure to get your ticket early so you don’t miss out.